-You may need to take antibiotics to prevent infection and laxatives to clean the intestines.
+You may need to take antibiotics to prevent infection and laxatives from cleaning the intestines.

 You may be asked to stop taking some medications up to a week before the procedure.

-The patient must be fasting, not eat or drink anything after the time indicated by the doctor or on the morning of the procedure.
+The patient must be fasting and not eat or drink anything after the time indicated by the doctor or on the morning of the procedure.
 This includes avoiding clear liquids, coffee, tea, and water.

 General anesthesia is used in this procedure.
 The doctor makes an incision in the abdomen to expose the bladder.

-The cancerous bladder is removed through this small incision made in the lower abdomen below the navel.
+The cancerous bladder is removed through this small incision in the lower abdomen below the navel.

 In a radical cystectomy, all the blood vessels in the bladder are cut.
-The doctor removes the bladder along with nearby organs that may contain cancer cells.
+The doctor removes the bladder and nearby organs that may contain cancer cells.

 The doctor then creates a new way to remove urine from the body.

-There are procedures to build a new bladder, called the neo bladder or substitute bladder created with the patient’s own tissues and built through the same incision.
+There are procedures to build a new bladder, called the neobladder or substitute bladder, created with the patient’s tissues and made through the same incision.

 A bag outside the abdomen can also be catheterized.

-Partial cystectomy will involve removing a part of the bladder and closing it so that while the bladder’s capacity is smaller, the bladder will still function.
+Partial cystectomy will involve removing a part of the bladder and closing it so that while the bladder’s capacity is smaller, it will still function.

 Surgical advances such as laparoscopic and robotic surgery allow the urologic surgeon to gently penetrate the nerve bundles without damaging them, increasing the chances of maintaining sexual function such as the nerve bundles responsible for erection.

-If the cystectomy that is performed when the patient suffers from cancer.
+Suppose the cystectomy is performed when the patient has cancer.
 This will include the removal of nearby lymph nodes and other organs in the bladder area that are also at risk for cancer.

 In women, the bladder can be removed along with the urethra, ovaries, fallopian tubes, uterus, and part of the anterior vaginal wall.